dillydill123/inventory-setups/README.md

 ![Search Bar](readme_images_and_gifs/search_bar.gif)

+#### Compact Mode

 You can switch the overview panel to "compact" mode by clicking on the switch view button at the top.
 Compact mode will only show the names of the setups on a shorter panel with no options so more can be seen without needing to scroll.

 ![Compact Mode](readme_images_and_gifs/compact_mode.gif)

+#### Icon Mode

 Clicking the switch view button again will move you to Icon view.
 Icon mode will only show a small icon so you can fit even more setups.

 ![Icon Mode](readme_images_and_gifs/icon_mode.gif)

-You can update an icon by right clicking a setup in Icon view and clicking "Update icon.."
+You can update an icon by right clicking a setup in Icon view and clicking "Update Icon..".
+By default, setups will try to use your weapon if no icon is provided.
+If there is no weapon, it will use a default icon (Cake of Guidance).

 ![Update Icon](readme_images_and_gifs/update_icon.gif)